 6.1 Timeliness and time lag - final results

-The average time from the reference date 31 December until publishing date is 514 days:
+The average time from the reference date 31 December until publishing date is around 100 days.
+For the reference year 2019 the corresponding statistics is published on the 2nd of April 2020.